tongnie/traffic_dynamics/README.md

 # [Update Dec]
+- We begin the process of sharing the code to reproduce our work.
+We have uploaded a detailed notebook to demonstrate the first task -- traffic state estimation.
+More guidelines will be updated gradually this week!
 - **Our ST-INR paper has been accepted for publication in an upcoming issue of Transportation Research Part C!
 After a careful preparation, the model implementation as well as experiments will be uploaded soon.**
 - We release a toy example using the Low-Rank Tensor Functional Representation for modeling 3-dimensional traffic flow data.
 - More demonstrations will be updated upon the publication of our paper.